How to Become a Warden

 - Be active in outdoor activities such as hunting, fishing and trapping

 - Become familiar with Maine's hunting and fishing laws and rules

 - Learn more about Maine's fish and wildlife resources

 - Pass the entrance exams to the Maine Criminal Justice Academy: the Physical Fitness Test and the ALERT exam (required in order to apply).
-You can register for the exams by calling the Academy at 1-207-877-8000.
+You can register for the ALERT exam by calling the Academy at 1-207-877-8000.
+To schedule a Physical Fitness Test, please call Maine Warden Service at 207-287-5305.
 You must pass the physical test within one year of your Warden Service application date.
 Click here to learn about the physical fitness test (PDF).

 The Maine Game Warden Hiring Process:

 - Submit a Game Warden application.
 You must include your ALERT and Physical Fitness exam results.

 - Complete a written examination and submit an essay.

 - Complete a comprehensive oral board exam.
 This exam tests a candidate’s practical knowledge of outdoor related items and includes a traditional style interview and scenario-based questions.